rightkick/Notes/README.md

-# Notes
+# Notes on Systems Engineering
-My random systems engineering notes that relate mostly to Linux
+Notes and collection of different tools, configs and scripts.